hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See [Sentinel](../sentinel/index.html) for more information about Sentinel, or [Managing Sentinel Policies](../sentinel/manage-policies.html) for details about these two settings pages.

-## Inactive Organizations
+## Trial Expired Organizations

-Terraform Cloud is a paid product offered to organizations on a subscription basis; for more information about billing, please speak to a HashiCorp sales representative.
-Terraform Cloud is also available as a free trial to organizations evaluating its features.
+Terraform Cloud paid features are available as a free trial to organizations evaluating its features.
+If you are working with a Hashicorp Sales Representative, please ask them about how to get a free trial.

-When a free trial has expired, or when paid billing has been canceled, an organization becomes inactive.
-Inactive organizations display a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar:
+When a free trial has expired, the organizations display a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar:

 ![screenshot: the trial expiration banner](./images/org-inactive.png)

-Members of an inactive organization can still log into Terraform Cloud, view data about past runs, manage team memberships, and manage access permissions on workspaces.
-However, inactive organizations cannot initiate new [Terraform runs](../run/index.html).